llama887/Lemniscate/README.md

 # Usage
 Run `assistant.py` to start the chat bot.
 Adding the `--clear` flag will clear the assitants memory and `--incognito` will prevent the agent from storing the current sessions into memory.

-For speed sake, the assitant will not try to recall from memory but will store all user inputs and assistant responses into the response (even in incognito mode).
+For speed sake, by default the assitant will not try to recall from memory but will store all user inputs and assistant responses into the response (even in incognito mode).
 To recall from memory, use the "/recall" flag prior to your prompt.